yuval-a/deriveODM/readme.md

 renameIndexes: true
 ```

 With `renameIndexes:true` - the method will rename properties in documents in the collection that starts with a `_` and are defined in the model without it.
-Similarily
-it will rename properties **without** a leading `_` that appear in the model definition with it (for situations where you decide to define an index for a non-index property).
+Similarly it will rename properties **without** a leading `_` that appear in the model definition with it (for situations where you decide to define an index for a non-index property).
 So, to rename all `_TYPE` properties to `TYPE` in our collection, we could have used:
 `Spaceship.remodel( { renameIndexes: true } );`